umcu/dutch-medical-concepts/README.md

 ## Generate HPO concept table
 Method in: [dutch-hpo_to_concept-table.ipynb](dutch-hpo_to_concept-table.ipynb)

 Most HPO names were translated to Dutch by Radboudumc's Clinical Genetics team via [CrowdIn](https://crowdin.com/project/hpo-translation/nl).
 This is the primary source in creating a concept table of Dutch HPO concepts.
-In an effort to make a more complete set of synonyms, names from UMLS and SNOMED, as well as some of our own translations, are added.
+In an effort to make a more complete set of synonyms, names from UMLS and SNOMED, and a few manually created names, are added.

 ## Generate MedCAT models
 To generate MedCAT models from the concept table, see the instructions in the [MedCAT](https://github.com/CogStack/MedCAT) repository.
 For Dutch language, use these parameters in the configuration: